y0ug/qakbot_research/README.md

 * `strings`, decrypt the two strings buffer used in the sample
 * `iat`, reconstruct the IAT struct from the sample
+* `config`, dump the configuration from the PE file resources

 If loaded inside IDA it will decrypt all the strings and set the decrypted value in comment.